ruby2elixir/cercle/README.md

-# Cercle CRM - Visual and simple CRM to manage contacts & projects - Phoenix & Vuejs
+# Cercle - CRM & Project Manager MADE ONE! - Phoenix & Vuejs

 Cercle is a CRM for smart people who need to manage a database of contacts and get things done.